 If you are not a Gettysburg College student but are interested in a summer job, please contact Human Resources.

 There are a number of forms to be completed to hire summer help.
 The type of paperwork depends on the new employee's status as a student, as well as their work history with the College.
 All student employees who have not worked on campus during the school year must fill out their hiring paperwork.
-Supervisors must return a completed copy of the Summer Student Data Form, which will be emailed to them as an online form, for each student employee to Student Employment Services at the Center for Career Development.
-For payroll purposes Gettysburg College graduated seniors will be considered a student employee until September 1, 2016.
+Supervisors must complete the Summer Student Data Form, which will be emailed to them as an online form, for each student employee to Student Employment Services at the Center for Career Development.
+For payroll purposes Gettysburg College graduated seniors will be considered a student employee until September 15, 2017.